logicplace/pm-dev-docs/hardware/cpu/registers/lcd.md

 When either $2086 or $2087 is set, it checks if the value is valid within the current [map size](#map-size), and, if so, copies it to an internal register.
 Changing the map size does not validate the current values, and can cause the controller to render unexpected data as tiles.
 (TODO: check if it uses the current value internally or if it uses the current values in the scroll registers)

+#### Color invert

+$2080 bit 0 is a R/W register.

+This bit inverts the entire tilemap display so that a tile's graphics bit of 0 = black and 1 = white.

 ### Sprites

 Enable sprite rendering by setting $2080 bit 2 to 1.
 Set the sprite set base address in $2089~$2087 then enable each sprite you want to use and set up the indexes and positions for them in [OAM][RAM].